samp101/Hackathon-JS/README.md

 ﻿# Hackathon-JS
-Here we made a birthday/aniversary Calendar.
-One could upload birtdays and annivarsaries occasions to keep track of our special family event
+Here we made a birthday/anniversary Calendar.
+One could upload birtdays and annivarsaries occasions to keep track of our special family event.